top of page

 The human mind knows how to protect itself in creative ways.
 And, how interesting that we all have an indeterminate number of sub-personalities, each having their own age, desires, temperaments, desires, goals, and talents!

-The True Self is Larger than its Parts
+The True Self Is Larger Than Its Parts

 In addition to the collection of personality parts that make up your human psyche, you have a compassionate and accepting Authentic Self.
 The Authentic Self has the potential to be a good leader/parent to your internal family system of psychological parts.